-The Machine Clothing segment is the Company's long-established core business and primary generator of cash.
+The MC segment is the Company's long-established core business and primary generator of cash.
 While the paper and paperboard industry in our traditional geographic markets has suffered from well-documented declines in publication grades, the industry is still expected to grow slightly on a global basis, driven by demand for packaging and tissue grades, as well as the expansion of paper consumption and production in Asia and South America.
 We feel we are now well-positioned in these markets, with high-quality, low-cost production in growth markets, substantially lower fixed costs in mature markets, and continued strength in new product development, field services, and manufacturing technology.
 Because of pricing pressures and industry overcapacity, the machine clothing and paper industries will continue to face top line pressure.
 Nonetheless the business has potential for flat earnings in the future.
 It has been a significant generator of cash, and we seek to maintain the cash-generating potential of this business by maintaining the low costs that we achieved through restructuring, and competing vigorously by using our differentiated products and services to reduce our customers' total cost of operation and improve their paper quality.

-The AEC segment provides significant growth potential for our Company both near and long term.
-Our strategy is to grow by focusing our proprietary technology on high-value aerospace and defense applications that cannot be served effectively by conventional composites.
+The AEC segment, including the Company's second quarter acquisition of Harris Corporation's composite aerostructures business, provides significant growth potential for our Company both near and long term.
+Our strategy is to grow by focusing our proprietary technology and manufacturing capabilities on high-value aerospace and defense applications.
 AEC (including Albany Safran Composites, LLC ("ASC"), in which our customer SAFRAN Group owns a 10 percent noncontrolling interest) supplies a number of customers in the aerospace industry.
 AEC's largest aerospace customer is the SAFRAN Group.
 Through ASC, AEC develops and sells composite aerospace components to SAFRAN, with the most significant program at present being the production of fan blades and fan cases for the LEAP engine.
 AEC (through ASC and otherwise) is also developing other new and potentially significant composite products for aerospace (engine and airframe) applications.
-Other growth programs of note are the fan case for the GE9X engine, and composite parts for the Joint Strike Fighter (JSF) LiftFan ® for Rolls Royce.
+Other growth programs of note are the fan case for the GE9X engine, airframe components and LiftFan ® parts for the Joint Strike Fighter (JSF) for Rolls Royce, and Boeing Forward Fuselage Frames.
 AEC is actively engaged in research to develop new applications in the aircraft engine, airframes, and automotive markets.